wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-07-22-redefining-the-bcc-news-core-experience.md

 The BBC News team is aware of their website's shortcomings.
 Back in May 2015 I conducted a huge performance review which I've spoken about extensively both [internally](http://slides.com/wildlyinaccurate/bbc-news-performance-review) and [externally](http://slides.com/wildlyinaccurate/bbc-news-performance) ([video](https://www.youtube.com/watch?v=nE4LTRfcr94)).
 A _lot_ of work has been done over the last year, and many of the issues mentioned in those slides have already been addressed.
 Despite this, the elephant in the room is still the core experience.

-That's why when BBC News ran an internal hack day (where people can form teams to work on whatever they like) I took the opportunity to totally redefine the BBC News core experience.<!--more-->
+That's why when BBC News ran an internal hack day (where people can form teams to work on whatever they like) I took the opportunity to totally redefine the BBC News core experience.

 ## Why have a core experience?